 Modern Day D-pad

 D-pads have made it increasingly more comfortable to play video games on consoles like PlayStation, Xbox, and Nintendo.
-If you remember GameBoy, you’ll remember that it had a built-in D-pad on the console.
+If you remember GameBoy, you’ll remember that it had it built-in on the console.

 Nintendo had the classic ‘cross’ four-way directional pad for its devices, designed back in the 1980s for classic games like Donkey Kong.
 Your modern consoles like the Nintendo 64 are manufactured with both a D-pad and a compact analog stick.
 Both are thumb-operated.

 These modern designs depend on the console, game, and device that’s being developed.
-Sometimes the D-pad isn’t necessary for the gameplay at all and will serve as additional buttons.
+Sometimes it isn’t necessary for the gameplay at all and will serve as additional buttons.

-The list of modern consoles with D-pads is pretty extensive, but you can expect to find a D-pad on all of them.
+The list of modern consoles with D-pads is pretty extensive, but you can expect to find it on all of them.
 Nintendo DS and Nintendo Switch light consoles are amongst Xbox Ones, Wii, and many more.

 How Do You Use a D-pad?

-Any D-pad, no matter what console or controller you’re using, will be thumb-operated.
-Usually, the controller can be held in both hands, and the D-pad will be accessible with the left-hand thumb.
-The D-pad has four directional buttons represented by the up, down, left, and right buttons.
+All of them, no matter what console or controller you’re using, will be thumb-operated.
+Usually, the controller can be held in both hands, and it will be accessible with the left-hand thumb.
+It has four directional buttons represented by the up, down, left, and right buttons.

 These buttons might have different functions for different games, but this will be known to you as the game player.
 You simply click the buttons with your thumb in play.

-If you’re enjoying a fight-simulation style game, for example, your D-pad might introduce different punching combinations.
-On other games, the D-pad buttons might make your move forwards or back, jump, or even run.
+If you’re enjoying a fight-simulation style game, for example, it might introduce different punching combinations.
+On other games, the buttons might make your move forwards or back, jump, or even run.

 Nintendo’s D-pad Patent